jpritikin/coach/content/docs/me/health/cookbooks.md

 The reason to prefer raw mustard seeds is that the [myrosinase enzymes](https://nutritionfacts.org/video/second-strategy-to-cooking-broccoli/) are deactivated by cooking.

+### Cooking oil

+The best choice is to avoid oil completely.
+However, it would be dishonest not to acknowledge that there are some recipes, made without oil, where taste is substantially compromised.
+If you decide that you're willing to use oil, which is the least harmful?
+Extra-virgin olive oil gets the hype, but canola oil might be more healthful.[^vogel2000][^pourrajab2023]

 ## Bibliography

 Campbell, K. (2015). *The PlantPure Nation Cookbook: The Official Companion Cookbook to the Breakthrough Film...with over 150 Plant-Based Recipes.* BenBella Books